Foreign Physicians Helping Underserved Areas

 The program allows Oregon to sponsor 30 waiver applications per federal fiscal year, October 1 - September 30.
 An application fee of $2,000 helps fund the program.

-No suitable candidate will be rejected: applications in excess of 30 can be held and submitted in October 1, 2017 when the new program year starts.
+No suitable candidate will be rejected.
+Applications in excess of 30 can be held and submitted October 1, 2018 when the new program year starts.
+The physician can then start work as soon as the waiver is issued.

 Our mailing address is: